lhs-open/lhs-guide/docs/index.md

 Based on the limited progress of LHS, I also make two hypotheses in the guide, which may encourage more research on ML-LHS:

 >   - Hypothesis 1: Due to its inherent data-centric ML approach, ML-LHS can ultimately achieve high prediction performance (>95%) for most diseases and conditions.
->   - Hypothesis 2: ML-LHS over hospital-led clinical research networks can effectively enable small clinics with seamlessly dissenminated ML models and thus help reduce health care disparities in underserved populations.
+>   - Hypothesis 2: ML-LHS over hospital-led clinical research networks can effectively enable small clinics with seamlessly disseminated ML models and thus help reduce health care disparities in underserved populations.

 The LHS quick guide is part of the [Open LHS Project](https://github.com/lhs-open) on GitHub, aimed to help advance the emerging field of learning health systems.
 As a living technical documentation for LHS, this guide is published on [GitHub Pages](https://lhs-open.github.io/lhs-guide/).
 It will be updated when new LHS information becomes available.
 It is open source at https://github.com/lhs-open/lhs-guide on GitHub.